rickhenderson/IntroToMarketing/Ch 2 What is Marketing.md

 *"The twofold goal of marketing is to attract new customers by promising superior value and to keep and grow current customers by delivering satisfaction"* (Armstrong et al., p.
 6).

 "Marketing means managing markets to bring about profitable customer relationships."
 (Armstrong et al., p.
-10)
+10) "Marketing involves serving a market of final consumers in the face of competitors."

 ```
 *marketing mix*: a set of marketing tools that work together to satisfy customer needs and